Blog > 12 Point Pre Publish Blog Post Checklist

 - Ask a friend, family member to navigate through the preview version of your site.
 If possible, sit with them as they move around the site.
 This will highlight any instances in which users might get lost or not find what they're looking for on your site.
 You can then use this information to improve your site's navigation by moving pages and links to the most effective positions.

-- If you're trading online, make sure your physical business address is displayed on your site somewhere, as this is a requirement of the UK’s Distance Selling Legislation.
+- If you're trading online, make sure your physical business address is displayed on your site somewhere, as this is a requirement of the UK’s Consumer Contracts Regulations.

 - Double check your Terms & Conditions are exactly how you want them to be.
 Include all the right information and make sure you cover all the bases such as returns, postage costs and so on.